PDP's Launch at the Clinton Global Initiative

-The Plastic Disclosure Project is an initiative that requests annual reporting and transparency regarding the production, use and handling of plastic and plastic waste by organisations.
+The PDP is an initiative that requests annual reporting and transparency regarding the production, use and handling of plastic and plastic waste by organisations.
 By measuring the amount of plastic that flows through an organisation, efficiencies can be gained in cost reduction, wastage reduction, new design, new materials, and better recycling.
 While designed for large corporates, institutions such as hospitals, universities, government offices and sports associations or teams can also participate to calculate and report their own "plastic footprint" on an annual basis.

 Reduce plastic waste in the environment